Meta shares plunge 20% as Facebook owner sees slowing growth | Technology

 Meta shares plunge 20% as Facebook owner sees slowing growth

+The tech giant said it expected slowing revenue growth in the coming quarter because it faced increased competition for users' time and a shift of engagement toward such features as its short video offering Reels, which generate less revenue.
+Facebook reported 2.91 billion monthly active users in the fourth quarter, showing no growth compared with the previous quarter.
+Monthly active users grew at their slowest quarterly rate in at least three years.

-The after-hours slump in Meta shares vaporized $200 billion worth of its market value, with another $15 billion in value lost from peers Twitter Inc, Snap Inc and Pinterest Inc. Shares of Alphabet Inc, which posted record quarterly sales that topped expectations on Tuesday, were down 1.3%.
+The after-hours slump in Meta shares vaporized $200 billion worth of its market value, with another $15 billion in value lost from peers Twitter Inc, Snap Inc and Pinterest Inc. Shares of Alphabet Inc, which posted record quarterly sales that topped expectations on Tuesday, were down nearly 2%.

 Meta, which has the second-largest digital ad platform in the world after Google, had previously warned its advertising business faced "significant uncertainty" in the fourth quarter.
 The company forecast first-quarter revenue in the range of $27 billion to $29 billion.
 Analysts were expecting $30.15 billion, according to IBES data from Refinitiv.